aixizu/aixizu/README.md

 - Lua
 - SQL

-Other languages that I am still learning are Rust and Ruby!
+Other languages that I am still learning are Ruby and GO !!
+*i broke up with rust </3*